The Best Babymoon Destinations Around the World

 The Four Seasons Wailea is the absolutely ideal babymoon destination.
 With its iconic five-star service, incredible food, and absolutely everything you could need for a relaxing vacation, there’s no wonder this hotel is such a popular choice with babymooners (and Hawaii honeymooners)!!
 The FS Maui has thought of everything to make babymooners feel ultra-comfortable, from neonatal massages in the spa, to the 15, 30 and 50 SPF available complimentarily at every pool, so you never have to worry about getting too much sun on your baby bump.

 When to babymoon in Maui: Maui is beautiful any time of year, with whale watching season from December-April, and the driest weather on the island from April-October.
-Though if you stay on the Wailea side of Maui, it rarely rains any time of year.
+Though if you stay on the Wailea side of Maui, it rarely rains too much any time of year.

 By the way, if you babymoon on Maui – be sure to hire Anna Kim Photography for a photoshoot!!
 She was my wedding photographer and is SO unbelievably talented!!!
 Let her know Jetset Christina sent you 🙂